 - Offer an assortment of fresh seasonal fruits

 Recipe notes for our crock pot pulled pork

 We used McCormick Slow Cookers Pulled BBQ seasoning for this is easy peasy recipe.
 It says it is for 10 servings.
 It will fill 24 large homemade slider buns or 10 large hoagie rolls.
 The seasonings can be changed up to suite your preferences, and extra sauce can be made to top the meat while you’re enjoying it.

 - Slice up your pork roast into large chunks and place it in the crock pot bottom

 - Whisk up the pulled pork seasonings and pour them over the pork

-- Make your homemade slider Buns while the meat is cooking (or buy some)
+- Make your homemade slider buns while the meat is cooking, or use your favorite pre-made brand

 - Pull apart the pork with two forks until it is completely shredded